ekza-space/solana-users/README.md

 # User Profiles Smart Contract

-This is a Solana-based smart contract written using the Anchor framework.
-It allows users to create and manage their profiles, follow other users, and store a list of all registered users.
-The program is designed for scalability, with plans to add more advanced features in future iterations.
+This Solana-based smart contract, built with the Anchor framework, enables users to create and manage profiles, follow others, and maintain a registry of all users.
+Designed for scalability, future iterations will introduce more advanced features.
+It serves as a foundational engine for building decentralized communities.

 ## Features